-Of itself, an extension of time under the new Red Book gives no entitlement to payment to the contractor and the question of whether a particular delay is reimbursable or non-reimbursable is properly determined from the cause of delay (and proof of cost arising) rather than whether or not an extension of time has been granted (Egglestone, 2001).
+Of itself, an extension of time under the new Red Book gives no entitlement to payment to the contractor, and the question of whether a particular delay is reimbursable or non-reimbursable is properly determined from the cause of delay (and proof of cost arising) rather than whether or not an extension of time has been granted (Eggleston, 2001).
 If the contractor also seeks reimbursement of additional costs and reasonable profit, then the claim has to be made under that particular sub-clause.

-The following clauses carry an entitlement to an extension of time plus cost and a reasonable profit:
+Glover et al. (2006) identify which sub-clauses give grounds for extension of time, with costs and reasonable profit.
+The following carry an entitlement to an extension of time plus cost and a reasonable profit:

 - 1.9 Delayed drawings and instructions

 - 2.1 Right of access to site

 - 4.7 Setting out

 - 7.4 Testing

 - 10.3 Interference with tests on completion

 - 16.1 Contractor's entitlement to suspend work.

-The following sub-clauses will permit an entitlement to an extension of time plus cost only in certain situations:
+The following sub-clauses will permit an entitlement to an extension of time plus cost only:

 - 4.12 Unforeseeable physical condition

 - 4.24 Fossils

 - 8.9 Suspension initiated by the employer

-- 13.7 Adjustment for changes in Legislation
+- 13.7 Adjustment for changes in legislation

 - 17.4 Consequences of employer's risks

-- 19.4 Consequences of Force Majeure.
+- 19.4 Consequences of force majeure.

-The following sub-clauses will permit an entitlement to an extension of time only.
+The following sub-clause will permit an entitlement to an extension of time only:

-Delays caused by authorities
+8.5 Delays caused by authorities.

-Rate of progress (sub-clause 8.6)
+Rate of progress (Sub-clause 8.6)

-If the actual rate of progress is too slow to complete within the time for completion and/or progress has fallen, or will fall, behind the current programme, the engineer can require the contractor to produce a revised programme and revised working methods in order to expedite progress and complete within the time for completion.
-The engineer can do this only if the reason for the delay is other than a cause listed in the sub-clause 8.4 [Extension of time for completion].
-Unless the engineer objects the contractor should adopt the revised working methods at their own risk and cost
+'If, at any time, actual progress is too slow to complete within the Time for Completion, and/or progress has fallen (or will fall) behind the current programme' the engineer can require the contractor to produce a revised programme and revised working methods in order to expedite progress and complete within the time for completion.
+The engineer can only do this if the reason for the delay is other than a cause listed in the Sub-clause 8.4 (Extension of time for completion).
+Unless the engineer objects, the contractor should adopt the revised working methods at their own risk and cost.

-Delay damages (sub-clause 8.7)
+Delay damages (Sub-clause 8.7)

-If the contractor fails to complete within the time for completion calculated from the commencement date, they should pay to the employer a sum (expressed per day or per week) which represents a genuine pre-estimate of the damages likely to be suffered (not a penalty).
-These delay damages should be the sum stated in the Appendix to Tender; it is noted that the FIDIC Guide recommends a limit on international projects generally varying between 5% and 15%.
+If the contractor fails to complete within the time for completion calculated from the commencement date, they should pay to the employer a sum specified in the Appendix to Tender as a percentage of the accepted contract price per day.
+It is noted that the FIDIC Guide recommends a maximum amount of delay damages on international projects, generally varying between 5 per cent and 15 per cent.

-17.9 Measurement and evaluation (clause 12)
+17.9 Measurement and evaluation (Clause 12)

-Works to be measured (sub-clause 12.1)
+Works to be measured (Sub-clause 12.1)

 The engineer is responsible for measuring the works; they are required to give notice to the contractor's representative to assist in making the measurement and supplying any particulars.
 If the contractor fails to attend the measurement made by or on behalf of the engineer, the measurement is accepted as accurate.
-It is noted that the contractor has only 14 days to give notice of any disagreement.
+It is noted that the contractor only has 14 days to give notice of any disagreement.

-The new Red Book is essentially a measure and value contract with the works being subject to re-measurement upon completion.
-The measurement is normally calculated using the latest approved engineer's drawings valued based on the rates in the BofQ(s) or schedules.
-However some measured items will need to measured in situ on site based upon agreed records, for example excavation in rock.
+The new Red Book is essentially a measure and value contract with the works being subject to remeasurement upon completion.
+The measurement is normally calculated using the latest approved engineer's drawings valued based on the rates in the bill of quantities or schedules.
+However, some measured items will need to be measured in-situ on site, based upon agreed records, e.g. excavation in rock.

-It is noted that if a lump-sum contract is to be adopted the particular conditions recommend that amendments are made to the wording of clauses 12, 13 and 14.
+It is noted that if a lump sum contract is to be adopted the Particular Conditions recommend that amendments are made to the wording of Clauses 12, 13 and 14.

-Method of measurement (sub-clause 12.2)
+Method of measurement (Sub-clause 12.2)